UdaraAlwis/Blazor-Playground/README.md

 1. In-Memory todo list created in Todo.razor page
 2. Adding the Navigation path in NavMenu.razor
 3. Data binding with ```@bind="newTodo"``` across web UI elements
+4. Adding Bootstrap css decorations for the elements

 -----------------

 ### Intro to Blazor (Preview 7) - Replace JavaScript with client-side C#